Categories

 This first half hour of Saltburn may have you wondering what all of the fuss is about: It plays as a pretty straight English boarding school drama.
 Fennell only rolls her sleeves up and starts cooking when the story shifts to the titular Saltburn estate for the summer.

-As Oliver soaks in the sprawling Saltburn estate, he also finds himself easing into the casual decadence and cruelty of his wealthy companions, which include Felix’s parents (Rosamund Pike & Richard E. Grant), sister Venetia (Alison Oliver), and childhood friend Farleigh (Archie Madekwe).
+As Oliver soaks in the sprawling Saltburn estate, he finds himself easing into the casual decadence and cruelty of his wealthy companions.
+These include Felix’s parents (Rosamund Pike & Richard E. Grant), sister Venetia (Alison Oliver), and childhood friend Farleigh (Archie Madekwe).
 Paul Rhys also hangs around as a hysterically overbearing, Mrs. Danvers-esque butler.

 From here the film gradually shifts into a heightened melodrama so outrageous it doubles back into a black comedy.
 I laughed many times.
 Some of these moments are for the annals: Oliver does something unspeakable with a bathtub that is a good litmus test for the film — if you find it repellent, you’ll probably hate the film.
 If you find it hilariously extra, you’ll probably have a good time.
 (I’m #TeamTub.)
 This moment perhaps overshadows a nearby scene nearly as appalling/brilliant: a nighttime encounter between Oliver and Venetia that would make Edward Cullen blush.